Playbook: The CMO’s 90-Day Guide to Better Analytics

 Attribution and Proof of Marketing “Contribution”

 B2B SaaS organizations operated on a volume-centric goal structure prioritizing lead generation.
-Over the years, businesses have adjusted their goals to focus more on bookings efficiency.
+Over the years, businesses have adjusted their goals to focus more on booking efficiency.
 Giving your team a pipeline and bookings goal creates different behaviors that force the team to align with the sales goal.

 Determining where your organization is on its attribution journey will help you quickly understand department alignment (or lack thereof).
 And remember, just because a company has a multi-touch attribution model doesn’t mean they’re using it in the boardroom or with finance.